Composer Study Made Easy

 Even after all that I’ve already mentioned…the living literature, music CDs, sheet music, biographies, worksheets, activities, quizzes…there’s more!
 For each composer, you can create a lapbook.
 A whole lapbook!
 (The lapbook templates are in full color, but my color printer is currently on the fritz.)
 As you can see from our Bach lapbook, we covered musical vocabulary, music theory, life during the Baroque period, and interesting science tie-ins.

 Now you can see why I’m over the moon, right?
 I have no more need to plan my own Charlotte Mason composer studies when Zeezok has taken care of everything…plus a lot!
 I’m finding that we’re taking longer than the four weeks suggested to finish each study, meaning the program will last us at least a year.
 Since it’s appropriate for grades 2-6 (in my opinion), I feel fine about taking our time and savoring the program.

 Interested in more composer study resources?
-I think you’ll like this post!
+I think you’ll like these posts!

 You might even like some of these products in my shop:

 Thanks for sharing your perspective on the Zeezok music appreciation curriculum.
 One thing we noticed about a lot of resources for homeschool music appreciation is the focus on classical music composers and facts about reading music.
 Do you think there is interest for additional music from around the world and different types of activities that involve children actively engaging in music such as composing or other activities?
 Would this work even if someone is using the Charlotte Mason approach?
 We’re in the process of creating music-related resources for http://www.raisingcreativechildren.net and want to focus on what would be most helpful to people.